jason-nordheim/dot-net-and-react-course/EntityFramework.md

         public DbSet<Type> TableName { get; set; }
         ```

-    3. Add new service as a depedency in `API.startup.cs` file under the `ConfigureServices(IServiceCollection services)` method:
+    3. Add new service as a dependency in `API.startup.cs` file under the `ConfigureServices(IServiceCollection services)` method:

         1. Add a new Service by calling the `services.AddDbContext<DbContext>` method